Rudolph-Miller/node-lisp/README.md

 2. Methods
 	* use = (fn) -> fn (stdout-of-lisp-program)
 	* write = (str) -> write str to stdin of lisp-program

+If you think of using the other of SBCL, please fork it and send me pullrequest.